mwdle/BounceLab/README.md

 * Configurable Colors
   * Colors are random by default, but can be overridden for shapes and the background.
 * Keyboard Controls
  * Using the arrow keys will move all shapes in the direction of the pressed keys.
-The shapes will still be affected by factors such as collision elasticity, shape size, and shape density, all of which may affect and/or limit control over the shapes.
+The shapes will still be affected by all physical factors such as collision elasticity, shape size, and shape density, all of which may affect and/or limit control over the shapes.
 # Other Info
 This program was implemented using QT and Box2d libraries in C++.
 It can be compiled using qmake or a program such as QT Creator.